 Genesis consist on Makoto Furukawa (leader), Soma Saito, Daisuke Hirakawa, Daiki Yamashita and Kenichi Suzumura.

-Just like the game’s flagship theater troupe, Genesis perform some songs – although few in comparison.
+Just like the game’s flagship theater troupe, Genesis performs some songs – although few in comparison.
 Their unit song Phantom Rain impressed as soon as fans got to listen to it in-game (back in 2015).

-Soon after announcing the end of distribution of Yumeiro Cast, Lantis announced the release of GENESIS VOCAL ALBUM, best of that included full versions of GENESIS’ iconic Phantom Rain and Dears for Fears, as well as solo songs by all 5 characters including Kuroki’s rock tunes NO ANSWER and Hikari Hikaru Hikari.
+Soon after announcing the end of the distribution of Yumeiro Cast, Lantis announced the release of GENESIS VOCAL ALBUM, best of that included full versions of GENESIS’ iconic Phantom Rain and Dears for Fears, as well as solo songs by all 5 characters including Kuroki’s rock tunes NO ANSWER and Hikari Hikaru Hikari.

 Phantom Rain is, easily, one of the best songs released by a 2D group.
-The track is dark with a addicting instrumental piece delivered by synths and the synth bass topped off with the linked performances of Furukawa and Saito (the core of the group) and Suzumura‘s vocal performance that are the one’s with the majority of the highlight.
+The track is dark with an addicting instrumental piece delivered by synths and the synth bass topped off with the linked performances of Furukawa and Saito (the core of the group) and Suzumura‘s vocal performance that are the one’s with the majority of the highlight.

-Hikari Hikaru Hikari goes the rock path, and has a fast tempo instrumental piece, delivered by the drums and guitar.
-What is indeed interesting in this track is the fact the we can listen to shakuhachi once in a while, therefore the traditional elements are blended with the rock ones creating this peculiar track which ends up being easy to listen to.
+Hikari Hikaru Hikari goes the rock path and has a fast tempo instrumental piece, delivered by the drums and guitar.
+What is indeed interesting in this track is the fact we can listen to shakuhachi once in a while, therefore the traditional elements are blended with the rock ones creating this peculiar track which ends up being easy to listen to.

 NO ANSWER sung by Kuroki Ryosuke (Makoto Furukawa) takes on a different approach yet it allows us to listen to the seiyuu’s vocal prowess.
 This track does indeed have a perfect rock instrumental, the guitar is on point as well as the rest of the instrumental piece.
 Needless to say, NO ANSWER has proven, if there was still any need, that Furukawa has the potential to sing rock songs.

-With the end of distribution of Yumeiro Cast in 2019, the group is in a sort of official disbandment status – the game was recently picked up by a Chinese company and is going to be distributed there so there is no mention on whether the game will be picked up as it is, if the story will keep going or if any of the original cast will return.
+With the end of the distribution of Yumeiro Cast in 2019, the group is in a sort of official disbandment status – the game was recently picked up by a Chinese company and is going to be distributed there so there is no mention on whether the game will be picked up as it is, if the story will keep going or if any of the original cast will return.

 4U (2017 – 2018)